TRICARE Revises Telehealth Policy to Respond to COVID-19

 2. No out-of-pocket costs for covered telehealth services

 You won’t have out-of-pocket costs for telehealth services that TRICARE covers.
 TRICARE will now waive your cost-shares and copaymentA fixed dollar amount you may pay for a covered health care service or drug., and deductible (if applicable) for covered telehealth services you get from a military provider or TRICARE network provider.
 This waiver applies to all covered in-network telehealth services, not just the services related to COVID-19.

 What if you do have to pay?
 TRICARE can’t immediately waive all copayments and cost-shares.
 You may have to pay up front and file a claim with your TRICARE contractor for reimbursement.
 If you have questions, contact your TRICARE contractor.

 3. More providers able to offer covered telehealth services

 TRICARE policy requires providers to have a license in the state where they practice and where the patient lives.
 TRICARE will now reimburse providers for interstate care to patients.
 The care must be permitted by federal or state licensing laws.

-This change will allow providers to respond to areas of high-need (physically and via telemedicine) during the COVID-19 emergency without risking loss of reimbursement.
+This change will allow providers to respond to areas of high-need (physically and via telemedicine) during the national health emergency due to the pandemic without risking loss of reimbursement.